How to Build the Best PC for Photo Editing and Graphic Design

 While any photographers reading this do not need this to be said, raw photographs can be truly massive files relative to other image files.
 Many professional cameras take photos with raw, uncompressed sizes well above 4K resolution.
 Given that this is the case, it is sensible to have enough hard drive space so that concerns over space will seldom or even never be a limiting factor on your work.

-For this reason, all of the example builds above sport at least 2 terabytes of space.
+For this reason, all of the example builds above sport at least 1 terabyte of space.
 That said, it is relatively easy to install additional hard drive space as needed, so it is unlikely to be wise (unless you already have some very big plans) to start out with more than 5 terabytes of total memory for a photo editing build.

-And, as usual, if possible we recommend getting an SSD to hold your operating system, key programs, and work-in-progress files.
+And, as usual, if possible we recommend getting an SSD to hold at least your operating system, key programs, and work-in-progress files.
 HDD space is cheap and abundant, so it is still a great candidate for long-term storage, record-keeping, and most miscellaneous files and programs . . . but SSDs are a distinct and noticeable speed improvement over HDDs.
-You will not regret having an SSD as a boot drive.
+You will not regret having an SSD.

 Power Supply (PSU)